ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/typography.rst

 .. method:: parse_type($str[, $prefs = ''])

-  This function returns a string of parsed type.
-It is the most common use of the Typography class, and many of the individual functions also described in this document are used within the parse_type() method.
+  This method returns a string of parsed type.
+It is the most common use of the Typography class, and many of the individual methods also described in this document are used within the parse_type() method.
 The format the string is returned in is determined by both the class properties and the array of properties provided in the second argument.::